EtherianDR/Scratch/ConvertLichMapToGenie/README.md

 Download ConvertLichMapToGenie.html and lichmap.js into the same folder on your local machine, and open ConvertLichMapToGenie.html in your web browser.

-You can replace lichmap with the latest lichmap db, just add the following text to the beginning:
+You can use the latest lichmap db, just save it as lichmap.js and add the following text to the beginning:
 ```var mapdata = ```

 ...so that it looks like: